Pork Fillet Tagliatelle alla Castellana: Recipe from Trentino-Alto Adige.

 Pork is probably the most popular meat in Italy.
 There are some delicious Italian pork recipes.
 Plus, every region has its famous hams, sausages, salami and other cured pork products (salumi).
 Salumi or cold cuts were traditionally made when pigs were butchered in the late autumn.
 These were then stored to guarantee a supply of meat during the cold winter months.

-This tagliatelle alla Castellana has two types of pork in it, pork fillet and pancetta.
-Some recipes I found for this dish included pork loin, instead of fillet and speck, instead of pancetta.
+This tagliatelle alla Castellana has two types of pork in it, pork tenderloin and pancetta.
+Some recipes I found for this dish included pork loin, instead of tenderloin and speck, instead of pancetta.
 So, you could use any combination.
-In other words, fillet and speck or loin and pancetta.
-However, pork fillet (also called tenderloin) needs much less cooking than pork loin.
+In other words, tenderloin and speck or loin and pancetta.
+However, pork tenderloin (also called fillet) needs much less cooking than pork loin.
 Plus it’s a lot more tender.
 I definitely prefer it for this recipe.

 If you make this tagliatelle alla Castellana recipe, I’d love to hear how it turns out and if you liked it.
 So, please leave a comment here on the blog or on The Pasta Project Facebook page.